Skip to content

 • A specialist is a stored source definition.
 It lives in the project catalog at .houmao/catalog.sqlite with content under .houmao/content/.
 The compatibility projection lands under .houmao/agents/roles/<name>/ and .houmao/agents/presets/<name>-<tool>-default.yaml.

-• An easy profile is an optional reusable birth-time launch configuration that targets exactly one specialist.
-It lives in the same shared launch-profile catalog family that backs explicit recipe-backed launch profiles, with profile_lane=easy_profile.
+• An project profile is an optional reusable birth-time launch configuration that targets exactly one specialist.
+It lives in the same shared launch-profile catalog family that backs native launch dossiers, with profile_lane=easy_profile.
 The compatibility projection lands under .houmao/agents/launch-profiles/<name>.yaml.

-• An instance is a running managed agent launched from either a specialist directly or from an easy profile.
+• An instance is a running managed agent launched from either a specialist directly or from an project profile.
 It gets its own tmux session, brain home, and registry entry.

-• An instance IS a managed agent — it appears in agents list, can be targeted by agents prompt, agents gateway, agents mail, and all other managed-agent commands.
+• An instance IS a managed agent - it appears in agents global list, can be targeted by agents single ... prompt, agents single ... gateway, agents single ... mail, and the matching agents self ... commands when called from its own tmux session.

 Creating a Specialist